ezEngine/docs-src/pages/docs/custom-code/visual-script/visual-script-class-asset.md

 ### Variable Types

-Variables support various data types including numbers, strings, vectors, and more.
+Variables support various data types including numbers, strings, and vectors.
+The available vector types are `Vec2`, `Vec3`, and `Vec4`.
 Additionally, you can create:

 * **Array Variables:** Set the variable category to *Array* to create a typed array.
 On the component side, arrays are displayed with their element type for better readability.
 Note that internally within visual scripts, arrays store variants and are not strictly typed.